Trump says 'great' bond with China's Xi changed after COVID-19

 U.S. President Donald Trump on Tuesday said his relationship with Chinese President Xi Jinping has frayed in the wake of the novel coronavirus pandemic and that he has not spoken to his Chinese counterpart in a long time.

-"I used to have a very good relationship with him," Trump told Fox Sports Radio in an interview, citing their Phase One trade deal last year.
+"I used to have a very good relationship with him," Trump told Fox Sports Radio in an interview, citing their Phase One trade deal hammered out last year and signed in early 2020.
 "I had a great relationship with President Xi.
 I like him, but I don't feel the same way now."
 Trump said his feelings changed amid COVID-19.

 "I certainly feel differently.
 I had a very, very good relationship, and I haven't spoken to him in a long time."
 Trump, who is seeking re-election in the Nov.
 3 U.S. election, made challenging China a key part of his 2016 presidential campaign and touted his friendly ties with Xi during much of his first term in office as he sought to make good on his trade deal promises.